simon-ritchie/apysc/docstring_markdowns/apysc/_event/enter_frame_mixin.md

   - Frame per second to set.
 - `options`: Optional[_Options], optional
   - Optional arguments to pass to a handler function.
-- `max_num_of_calls_at_one_time`: int, default 10
-  - A maximum number of handler calls at one time.
-If this setting is too large, maybe a browser freezes when it returns from background.

 <hr>